№1 Character Naming Issue To Avoid Or Risk Losing Readers

 In the next scene, the same issue happened.

 This reading experience happened to me.
 I love to read, so I’m always sad when something is wrong with a story.
+In this case it was character naming.

 In one scene, a sheriff and his young deputy are questioning an older woman and her young nurse.
 The nurse’s name is Maggie.
 The deputy’s name is Molly.
 Two young women.
 Two names starting with M. Halfway through the scene one of the characters put her hand on the older woman’s shoulder.
 I thought, “Why would the deputy be so personal?”
 I had to go back and check which character had touched the woman.